 The Manta Shape

 Manta’s trademark shape allows it to mould around the contours of your spine, so the central ridges of the roller can reach the important erector spinae muscles and facet joints that run either side of the spinal column.
+This unique design means the manta roller is one of the only rollers that can be used on the low back.

 This delivers a more effective spinal mobilisation and muscular treatment, as these are the muscles and joints that are often implicated in back pain and stiffness.
 Other foam rollers simply cannot reach these areas as they only come into contact with the protruding parts of the spine or ribs, and so miss more vital structures.
 The outer curves of the Manta foam roller are designed to reach the muscles of the upper back and ribs and so provide treatment of the whole back.